Owl's Picks

 New York Knicks

 KAT (Karl-Anthony Towns) has no physicality playing center.
 It's tiring seeing him get bodied in the paint, whether he's shooting or just trying to grab the rebound.
-His ball awareness is lacking too.
+His ball awareness can be lacking sometimes too.

 The fourth quarter is Jalen Brunson's quarter and nobody else's.
 Although Anunoby and Hart have contributed in terms of scoring and presence, Brunson has been the engine for New York.
 Sad to see the man working so hard with such a barebones supporting cast.